Clarify what replicator does when there is no overlapping snapshot on the sending/receiving system

 The replication task has been running since 9/25 but the snapshots are being deleted, in both systems, in spite of the "Delete stale snapshots on remote system:" not being checked

-#10 Updated by Sean Fagan over 1 year ago
+#10 Updated by Sean Fagan almost 3 years ago

 - Status changed from 46 to Closed: Behaves correctly